 Displaying the results

 There you have it!
 The project is very advanced by any means but does the job.
 I will continue to use Tasker total charging time project in the future reviews.
-Feel free to adapt it to any timed events you wish to measure, by modifying the trigger, names etc. As usual, I’m adding the ready made project file for you to download.
+Feel free to adapt it to any timed events you wish to measure, by modifying the trigger, names etc. As usual, I’m adding the ready-made project file for you to download.
 Feel free to follow me on social media as it helps me grow, share it, and comment if you need any advice.
-You can also support me, and fund my projects directly.